NASA Full-Form | NASA full Information | NASA completed Missions:

 The Pioneer program is one of the many missions of NASA.
-The program included many vehicles and rockets, but the most famous of all are the Pioneer 10 and the Pioneer 11.
+The program included many vehicles and rockets, but the most famous of all are Pioneer 10 and Pioneer 11.
 The Pioneer 10 weighs 285 kg.
-It was launched into space on March 2, 1972 by NASA through a rocket.
-The Pioneer 11 weighs 259 kg, which was launched into space on March 6, 1973 through a rocket.
+It was launched into space on March 2, 1972, by NASA through a rocket.
+The Pioneer 11 weighs 259 kg, which was launched into space on March 6, 1973, through a rocket.
 Pioneer 10 and Pioneer 11 became the first vehicles to send images of Jupiter (Jupiter) and Saturn (Saturn) to Earth.

 2. Apollo 11

-Apollo 11 was launched on July 16, 1969 from Kennedy LC-39 A located on Merritt Island.
-Armstrong and Aldrin landed on the moon in the sea of tranquility and became the first humans to step on the moon on July 21,1969.
+Apollo 11 was launched on July 16, 1969, from Kennedy LC-39 A located on Merritt Island.
+Armstrong and Aldrin landed on the moon in the sea of tranquility and became the first humans to step on the moon on July 21, 1969.
 On July 24, 1969, the three astronauts landed on Earth (Pacific Ocean).
 This mission was 8 days, 3 hours, 18 minutes, 35 seconds long.
-After this success, between 1969 and 1972, 6 Apollo were sent to the moon, of which five managed to land on the moon.
+After this success, between 1969 and 1972, 6 Apollo was sent to the moon, of which five managed to land on the moon.3.
+Voyager Program

 4. Hubble Space Telescope